You are hereGrow Weed Basics: How to Grow Marijuana Tutorial

 The easiest way to track the relative moisture content and ensure a perfect cure every time is to keep your curing buds in mason jars with a hygrometer inside.

-If buds are still too wet after 24 hours (over 65% relative humidity in jar), that means you pulled them from the drying room too early, but it's okay - you can just put your slightly-too-wet buds in a paper bag like this, This will allow your buds to continue drying slower than they could on a counter-top.
+If buds are still way too wet after 24 hours (over 70% relative humidity in jar), that means you pulled them from the drying room too early, but it's okay - you can just put your slightly-too-wet buds in a paper bag like this, This will allow your buds to continue drying slower than they could on a counter-top.
 Every few hours, you can put the buds back in the mason jar and see what the new humidity level is.
-Keep trading back and forth until your jar reaches the cure zone (about 60% humidity).
+If buds are just slightly moist, you can just leave the tops of the jars off for an hour to two to help the outside of the buds dry up.
+Keep trading back and forth until your jar reaches the cure zone (about 62% humidity).

 Curing Without a Hygrometer